FROM SITE-CENTRIC TO PATIENT-CENTRIC: THE EVOLUTION OF CLINICAL TRIALS AND DIRECT-TO-PATIENT LOGISTICS

 EVOLUTION OF CLINICAL TRIALS

-Today clinical trials employ a variety of digital systems including EDC, ePro, and inventory management systems as well as others that have put data at the center of trial design.
+Today, clinical trials employ a variety of digital systems including EDC, ePro, and inventory management systems as well as others that have put data at the center of trial design.
 This data evolution can all be linked back to a statistician wanting to better manage the randomization schedule of a multi-site trial.
-This need not only triggered the evolution of technology and processes, but also the evolution of other roles in a clinical trial sphere.
-With data at the core, the role of a data manager has evolved into a data scientist role.
-Thus, the interplay between people, processes, and technology is a powerful connection that continues to influence the steady evolution of clinical trials and the industry.
-The advent of decentralized trials, with direct-to-patient logistics, embodies this as well.
-It started with placing a focus on putting patients at the center of the trial which went on to inspire the evolution of the Internet of Things and triggered fundamental changes in trial processes such as conducting visits through telemedicine and delivery of medication through direct-to-patient logistics.
+This need triggered the evolution of technology and processes, and with data at the core, the role of a data manager has now evolved into more of a data scientist role.
+This shift further highlights the interplay between people, processes, and technology as a powerful connection that continues to influence the steady evolution of trials and the life sciences industry.

 GETTING PAST THE BARRIERS

 Sometimes evolution is slower than we expect.
-Direct-to-patient logistics before Covid was still somewhat rare within the clinical trial industry despite being established more than 10 years earlier.
+Direct-to-patient logistics before the recent COVID pandemic were still somewhat rare within the clinical trial industry despite being established more than 10 years earlier.
 This was evident in a 2016 survey conducted by Arena International and published in 2017.
 They asked those in the clinical supplies community how they saw the industry evolving, what was important to them, what they were working on, and what would be next.
-To put the timing in perspective, this survey was conducted five years after Pfizer published the results of their first-ever virtual trial and two years after ISPE (International Society of Pharmaceutical Engineers) had published a knowledge brief on best practices in DTP logistics.
+To put the timing in perspective, this survey was conducted five years after Pfizer published the results of their first-ever virtual trial and two years after the ISPE (International Society of Pharmaceutical Engineers) had published a knowledge brief on best practices in DTP logistics.
 The survey findings were interesting: only 24% of the respondents reported they were currently working with DTP at the time and a majority reported they were not likely to use it anytime soon.

 THE BENEFITS